Time Zones in Denmark

 what is the dialing code for Denmark?

 The international dialing code for Denmark is +45.
-When calling Denmark from another country, you enter your international access prefix, then 45, followed by the local Danish number.
+If you are calling a Danish business, hotel, government office, or personal number from another country, you start with +45 before the local number.